 - Those under 18 years of age

 If you fall under this category, contact a medical professional before starting this or any fasting regimen.

 Water Fasting at Home

-As long as you are aware of the risks and the warning signs, you should be able to safely start water fasting, whether at home or a clinic.
+As long as you are aware of what the risks and the warning signs are, you should be able to safely start reaping the benefits of water fasting, whether at home or in a clinic.
 Follow the tips below to start this regimen at home!

 Before You Fast

 Before you begin your fast, you should take a few days to get your body used to a lack of food.
 You can restrict your diet to small portions or avoid eating for a certain number of hours per day.

 These types of fasts are simple: All you must do is drink only water for two to three days.
 The amount varies, but most people will drink 2-3L (0.5-1Gal) of water each day of their fast.

 You may feel weak or dizzy during this fast.
 These symptoms are signs that your body is trying to get used to only taking in water without food to supplement it.

 If you plan your fast around your activities, try to avoid operating heavy machinery or doing anything physically dangerous during this time.